jetbrains-academy/kotlin-onboarding-introduction/Part1/WarmUp/CustomFunctions/task.md

 }
 ```

-If the function can be expressed in [one statement](https://kotlinlang.org/docs/idioms.html#single-expression-functions) (one action in the code),
+If a function can be expressed in [one statement](https://kotlinlang.org/docs/idioms.html#single-expression-functions) (one action in the code),
 the `return` keyword, the type of the return value, and curly braces can be omitted.
-For example,
+For example, consider the following code:
 ```kotlin
 fun myName(intVariable: Int): Int {
     return intVariable + 5
 }
 ```
-is equivalent to
+It is equivalent to:
 ```kotlin
 fun myName(intVariable: Int) = intVariable + 5
 ```

-Kotlin has a special [`TODO()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-t-o-d-o.html) function there
+Kotlin has a special [`TODO()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-t-o-d-o.html) function,
-that can be used as a temporary solution instead of implementing the function body:
+which can be used as a temporary solution instead of implementing the function body:
 ```kotlin
 fun myName(intVariable: Int): Int = TODO("Not implemented yet")
 ```